No script

 2. Admire Union Square aka Unirii Square

-You’ll find here the Art Museum in the superb Baroque Palace dating back to the late 18th century and a symbol of Habsburg Empire domination.
+You'll find here the Art Museum in the superb Baroque Palace dating back to the late 18th century and a symbol of Habsburg Empire domination.
+The square is famous for its stunning Baroque architecture, including the impressive St. George Cathedral and the Baroque Palace, which houses the National Museum of Art.

 The Catholic-Orthodox Cathedral is also here (sometimes called the Dome - hence the name Dome Square for this landmark), and many other beautiful buildings.